-For utility, plant, and design patents, the fourth step to patenting is filing.
+For utility, plant, and design patents, the fourth step to patenting is patent application filing.
 After successfully filing a patent application, the invention becomes patent pending because the application is pending with the patent office.
 Filing is the submitting of a complete and properly formatted patent application to the patent office and paying the filing fee.
 In addition to the proper forms, a complete and properly formatted patent application includes four important documents: the claims, a specification, an abstract, and the drawings.
 Filing an invention’s patent application is conducted either online (electronically) or via postal mail.

 Carson Patents recommends online patent application filing.
 Successfully submitting any documents, files, or fees to the patent office online will produce a filing receipt at the time of fling to verify the day and time of filing.

 Get a Patent Application Filing Date Online or by Mail

 Patent application filing is conducted two ways: electronically (online) and via postal mail.
 Filing either United States (U.S.) and/or international patent applications can be conducted electronically or by mail via postal mail.
 However, electronic filing is highly recommended and may be required to submit an international application to the World Intellectual Property Office (WIPO).
 The U.S. Patent and Trademark Office (UPSTO) charges higher filing fees for postal mail filing to cover the costs of them scanning the documents for electronic access.